EricLusk-Jopson/urbanLogiqInterview1/README.md

 Cons:
 The nearest neighbor algorithm is not guaranteed to find the optimal solution to the traveling salesman problem.
 Normally the algorithm can be sensitive to the choice of random starting city, which can lead to very different solutions for different starting points.
 The resulting tour may be significantly longer than the optimal tour, especially for large instances of the traveling salesman problem.

+# My Assumptions On This Problem

+I am making the assumption that this political candidate is able to travel in a straight line between all the available cities.
+I am assuming this so that I can plot distances using a Haversine formula because it simplifies the problem for me and because I don't want to query the maps api 256^2 times in order to more accurately envision this problem.
+Hire me and I will that and more.
+Just watch.